surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 Sharding a table is part of the fundamental structure of the data model in CrateDB, another fundamental aspect is [replication]{.fm}.

-By default tables have one replica, this multiplies the number of shards, the total number of shards is: [primary shards + replica shards]{.h}.
+By default, tables have one replica, this multiplies the number of shards, the total number of shards is: [primary shards + replica shards]{.h}.
 In this article, the replication was turned off and the images showing shards do not show replica shards, only primary shards.